 Altogether, I really enjoyed the movie for its other elements.
 I liked seeing my favorite characters again, especially the side characters, such as Liz and Silica.
 The movie showed us parts of the original SAO game and Aincrad we never got to see before, which was really cool.
 The story also focuses on Kirito and Asuna’s relationship and how they have matured as a couple.
 My only complaint is the animation could have been a little better in the beginning (it gets better as the movie goes on though), and there was one part of the story I was confused about, but I don’t want to spoil that here.

-I have heard that some theaters in the US, and other countries are reshowing the movie.
 If you haven’t seen it, I highly recommend watching it, especially if you are a Sword Art Online fan.
 I don’t think you will be disappointed, especially with Asuna ❤